dmtrKovalenko/cypress-real-events/README.md

 ## Coordinates

 Several commands from this plugin accept `{ x: number, y: number }` coordinates.
-There is an important note that these coordinates are relative to the whole tab in order to pass it right to the CDP.
-For regular elements we calculate them automatically, but if you need to pass absolute coordinates you will need to provide them yourself.
+There is an important note that these coordinates are relative to the whole tab to pass it right to the CDP.
+For regular elements, we calculate them automatically, but if you need to pass absolute coordinates you will need to provide them yourself.

 The easiest way to debug coordinates is to run any real events command and check the logged coordinates by clicking on the command.